 5p Deletion

-Below is a summary for 5p deletion syndrome observed in research publications.
+The information for this summary of 5p deletion syndrome comes from research publications.
 This is not meant to take the place of medical advice.

 Symptoms